In this blog post

 In the world of Crime Scene Investigation, associative evidence links people or items to the crime scene.

-When it comes to Relationship-Based Observability, topology and telemetry tools allow people to see how problems relate to each other.
+When it comes to topology-powered observability, topology and telemetry tools allow people to see how problems relate to each other.
 You can also see what happens when changes are introduced so you can link incidents to changes in your IT environment.

 Chain of custody is the process CSI investigators use to provide a chronological history of evidence.
 It serves as proof that the evidence wasn’t tampered with and is the same evidence found at the scene.